KEIBIDROP

 Share files

-FUSE mode: files appear as a virtual folder
+FUSE mode: shared files as a virtual folder

 Three Interfaces

 Rust + Slint native UI.
-Drag and drop files, progress bars, file type icons. macOS, Linux, Windows.
+Drag and drop, progress bars, file type icons. macOS, Linux, Windows.

 Terminal REPL with a prompt.
 Type commands, see results.
-For developers who live in the terminal.
+For people who live in the terminal.

 Non-interactive daemon with JSON output over Unix socket.
 Built for AI agents and automation scripts.